 From Deep Learning and the Game of Go by Max Pumperla and Kevin Ferguson

-This article, from Deep Learning and the Game of Go, discusses tree search algorithms and their relevance to various types of games.
+This article, from the pages of Deep Learning and the Game of Go, discusses tree search algorithms and their relevance to various types of games.

 What games does tree search apply to?

 Tree search algorithms are mainly relevant to games where you take turns, and there’s a discrete set of options on each turn.
 For example, poker is a popular card game that meets this description, and the tips below are relevant even if you play such games online on sites like dewa-poker.net.
 They are highly likely to give you the upper hand so keep reading.
 Moreover, a good friend of mine is a keen online gambler.
 He loves to play Pkv Games and his poker face cannot be beaten.
 With this in mind, I will definitely be sharing some of the information below with him to see if he can apply any of the tips to his own gameplay strategy.
 Unfortunately, tree search won’t help a computer play basketball, charades, or World of Warcraft.
 We can further classify board and card games according to two useful properties.

 - Deterministic vs non-deterministic.
 In a deterministic game, the course of the game depends only on the players’ decisions.
 In a non-deterministic game, there’s some element of randomness involved, like rolling dice or shuffling cards.